Authentic print in a classroom reflects what is valued and important to the community.

 - Place letters of the alphabet in a brown paper bag.

-- Select a student to pick two letters out of the secret letter bag.
+- Select a child to pick two letters out of the secret letter bag.

 - The whole class reads the words on the word wall between those two letters.